-Planning Application Procedures/Regulations, Public Notices --- --
+Planning Application Procedures/Regulations, Public Notices: Protected Structure: YES: NO: EIAR Required: YES: NO: Within an A.C.A.: YES: NO: Within an S.D.Z.: YES: NO: Within LAP Area: YES: NO: Appropriate Assessment/Screening: YES: NO: Flood Risk impact Assessment D.o.E.
+2009: YES: NO: PRIMARY PLANNING ISSUES Density: Finishes: Childcare Facilities: Shopfront Design: Conservation/Archaeology: Other: APPLICANT REFERRED TO THE FOLLOWING D.C.C.
+DEPARTMENTS/OTHER BODIES Housing: Drainage: Roads & Traffic: Parks: Irish Water: Key Issues Identified: Other or further details on the above:

-Protected Structure: YES: NO: EIAR Required: YES: NO: Within an A.C.A.: YES: NO: Within an S.D.Z.: YES: NO: Within LAP Area: YES: NO: Appropriate Assessment/Screening: YES: NO: Flood Risk impact Assessment D.o.E.
-2009: YES: NO: PRIMAR Y PLANNING ISSUES Density: Height: Open Space: Scale: Design: Parking: Finishes: Childcare Facilities: Shopfront Design: Conservation/Archaeology: Other APPLICANT REFERRED TO THE FOL LOWING D.C.C.
-DEPARTMENTS/OTHER BODIES Housing: Drainage: Roads 8 Traffic: Parks: Irish Water: Key Issues Identified: Other or further details on the above: Signed: Planning Officer: of any of its other functions under the Plann prejudice the performance of the planning authority ning and Development Act 2000 (as amended), or any regulations made under this Act and cannot be relied upon in the formal planning process or in legal proceedings (Section 247(3) of the Planning and Development Act 2000 (as amended).
+The carrying out of consultations shall not prejudice the performance of the planning authority of any of its other functions under the Planning and Development Act 2000 (as amended), or any regulations made under this Act and cannot be relied upon in the formal planning process or in legal proceedings (Section 247(3) of the Planning and Development Act 2000 (as amended).